WELCOME TO THE TELEPHONES UK WEB SITE, WHICH NOW INCLUDES USER GUIDES FOR SOME

 ADDITIONS & UPDATES ARE LISTED

-opened in February 2002 this site is now eleven years old.
+opened in February 2002 this site is now twelve years old.
 It contains

 in excess of 1500 pictures and

 information on a wide range of old telephones, new telephones, cordless telephones,